-In the event that (Name of Bank) elects not to renew this letter of credit as required above, the full amount of this letter of credit is payable to the Clerk of the Circuit Court of upon presentation of your verified statement that:

-1. A final order of the Court of Appeals of Virginia (or the Supreme Court, if it takes cognizance of the claim), has not been entered in the case of (or, where there has been suspension of judgment, a final order has not been entered by the Court of Appeals, Supreme Court, or trial

-2. Thirty (30) days have elapsed since notice of non-renewal was given and appellant(s) (has)(have) not filed acceptable substitute security.

-In the event of non-renewal, within fifteen (15) days after payment to the clerk under the previous paragraph, the appellant(s) or someone for (him)(her)(them)(it) must file with the clerk of the trial court an appeal bond in substantial conformance with the appropriate form in the Appendix to Part Five A of the Rules of the Supreme Court of Virginia.
-The bond must be in the penalty of the amount paid to the clerk under this letter of credit, and the funds are in lieu of surety, but in no event will we have any liability or responsibility for failure of the appellant(s) (or someone acting on (appellant's) (appellants') behalf) to file such bond.

-Partial drawings are not permitted under this letter of credit.
+the full amount of this letter of credit k) elects not to renew this letter of credit as required above shall be is payable to the Clerk of the Circuit Court of fundament your verified statement that: uls of Virginia (or the Supreme Court, if it takes cognizan judgment, a final order has not been e court assessing actual damages in con ntered by the Court of Appeals, Supreme Court, or trial 2.
+Thirty (30) days have elapsed since (has)(have) not filed acceptable substi e notice of non-renewal was given and appellant(s) itute security. previous paragraph, the appellant(s) of clerk of the trial court an appeal bond the Appendix to Part Five A of the Ruthe penalty of the amount paid to said lieu of surety, but in no event will we within fifteen (15) days after payment to the clerk under the someone for (him)(her)(them)(it) must file with saidther in substantial conformance with the appropriate form in ales of the Supreme Court of Virginia.
+The bond must be the clerk under this letter of credit, and saidthe funds are have any liability or responsibility for failure of the ppellant's) (appellants') behalf) to file such bond.
+Except as otherwise expressly Uniform Customs and Practice for Document Standby Practices 1998 (ISP98) (Interpretation of the Islands) (Interpretation of the Islands) (Interpretation of the Islands) (Islands) (Island stated hereinabove, this letter of credit is subject to the mentary Credits as most recently published by the Internation rnational Chamber of Commerce Publication No. 590) and of the Code of Virginia governing lett d the express provisions above, the provisions of Title 8 ters of credit.
+Very truly yours,Bank Ву Authorized Signature

-court assessing actual damages in consequence of the suspension).

-Except as otherwise expressly stated above, this letter of credit is subject to the International Standby Practices 1998 (ISP98) (International Chamber of Commerce Publication No. 590) and, to the extent consistent with ISP98 and the express provisions above, the provisions of Title 8.5A of the Code of Virginia governing letters of credit.

-Very truly yours,

-Bank (

-By

-Authorized Signature

-A Copy,

-Teste:

-The offer Die

-Munch the Schul

--87

-Clerk